shsagir/play-area-sync/docs/git-deployment.md

 ### Git with a GUI or IDE

-You can also use a graphical interface like SourceTree, Tower, Gitbox and so on - see the [official list of Git GUIs](https://git-scm.com/downloads/guis) – or an IDE like PhpStorm or Eclipse to manage Git.
+You can also use a graphical interface like SourceTree, Tower and so on - see the [official list of Git GUIs](https://git-scm.com/downloads/guis) – or an IDE like PhpStorm or Eclipse to manage Git.
 You'll need these access credentials:

 * **SSH clone URL**: {{ssh-user}}@deploy.{{region}}.frbit.com:{{app-name}}
 * **SSH password**: {{ssh-password}}